-Definition: Employee empowerment is the process of facilitating employees with certain authority and responsibility to achieve organisational vision by exercising their talent, skills and creativity.
+Definition: Employee empowerment is the process of facilitating employees with specific authority and responsibility to achieve the organisational vision by exercising their talent, skills and creativity.
 It was initially being related to forming of trade unions, but it is much more than that.
 It enables the managers to convert the regular workforce into a high potential resource for the organisation’s growth and success.

 Content: Employee Empowerment